Publications

 Sharif, Marissa A. and Kaitlin Woolley (2022), “Work-to-Unlock Rewards: Leveraging Goals in Reward Systems to Increase Consumer Persistence,” Journal of Consumer Research, 49 (4), 634-56.

-Woolley, Kaitlin and Ayelet Fishbach (2022), “The Means-Ends Fusion Model of Intrinsic Motivation,” in Explorations in Goal Systems, ed.
+Woolley, Kaitlin and Ayelet Fishbach (2022), “The Means-Ends Fusion Model of Intrinsic Motivation,” in Goal Systems Theory: Psychological Processes and Applications, ed.
 Arie Kruglanski, Ayelet Fishbach, and Catalina Kopetz, New York: Oxford University Press.

 *Giurge, Laura M. and *Kaitlin Woolley (2022), “Working During Non-Standard Work Time Undermines Intrinsic Motivation,” Organizational Behavior and Human Decision Processes, 170, 104134.